ibm-cloud-docs/watsonxdata/account_scope.md

 **Governance model**

 The governance model for metadata also moves to the account level.
 Policies that control access to catalogs, schemas, and tables apply uniformly across all instances in the same account and region.

 If your organization previously relied on separate instances to isolate teams, you can achieve similar logical separation by using IAM access groups and applying catalog‑level access policies to each group.

 **Metadata service behavior**

 The Metadata Service (MDS) provides REST and Thrift interfaces.
 In the account‑scoped model:

-* The Thrift interface uses the Thrift‑HTTP protocol (`https://`) instead of the Thrift‑Binary protocol used in instance‑scoped instances.
+* The Thrift interface uses the Thrift‑HTTP protocol (`https://`) instead of the Thrift‑Binary protocol that is used in instance‑scoped instances.
 * All Thrift API calls must include the `account_id` parameter.
-* The `catalog` query parameter is required when invoking APIs involving the Iceberg catalog.
+* The `catalog` query parameter is required when the APIs involving the Iceberg catalog are invoked.
-* The `AccountId` is required for all direct calls to the MDS REST Service (Iceberg Catalog and Unity Catalog).
+* The `AccountId` is required for all direct calls to the MDS REST Service (Iceberg catalog and Unity catalog).
 * Iceberg operations use the updated REST endpoint `/api/v1/iceberg` instead of `/mds/iceberg`.

 IBM watsonx.data automatically configures these parameters for Spark and Presto engines.